-Character-Defining Element Description Location Present Condition BRITISH COLUMBIA POWER COMMISSION Association with the BC Power Commission as evidenced such exterior elements as the incised signage on the north façade.
-On the north two- storey entrance facing Burdett Avenue.
-Likely parged over in 1994 when a mural was painted on the north entrance, which currently exists.
-All surviving Art- Deco detailing relevant to its 1949- 50 design, such as horizontal banding and zig zag geometry View of south façade facing Fairfield Road.
+Character-Defining Element Description Location Present Condition All surviving Art- Deco detailing relevant to its 1949- 50 design, such as horizontal banding and zig zag geometry.
+View of south façade facing Fairfield Road.
 Generally, the exterior wall surfaces are in good condition with some localized paint maintenance and repair.
 Evidence of paint peeling, bubbling, spalled concrete, cracks in stucco, and staining.
 All surviving Art- Deco detailing relevant to its 1949- 50 design, such as chevron spandrels, horizontal bands of half-disc motifs, and angular pilasters.
 View of north entrance facing Burdett Avenue.
 Generally, the exterior wall surfaces are in good condition with some localized paint maintenance and repair.
 Evidence of paint peeling, bubbling, spalled concrete, cracks in stucco, and staining.
-All surviving Art-Deco detailing relevant to its 1949-50 design, such as the vertical rectangular pilasters terminating with a projecting horizontal canopy, tall corrugated glass windows interrupted by bands of zig zag geometry.
+All surviving Art- Deco detailing relevant to its 1949- 50 design, such as the vertical rectangular pilasters terminating with a projecting horizontal canopy, tall corrugated glass windows interrupted by bands of zig zag geometry.
 View of west entrance facing Penwill Green Park.
-Concrete metal-clad canopies show signs of corrosion, efflorescence, deteriorating and loos concrete, and the soffits above the entrance doors are in disrepair.
-Original marble cladding on vertical pilasters and closed stair retaining walls were replaced with stucco in 1966.
+Concrete metal-clad canopies show signs of corrosion, efflorescence, deteriorating and loose concrete, and the soffits above the entrance doors are in disrepair.
+The original marble cladding on vertical pilasters and closed stair retaining walls were replaced with stucco in 1966.
+All surviving Art- Deco detailing relevant to its 1949- 50 design, such as zig zag panels, fluted canopy, chevron panels and geometric detailing.
+Central entrance on the south four-storey façade; and north two-storey entrance.
+Art Deco detailing remains in good condition; however staining is evident.
+Original marble cladding on the south entrance surround and closed stair retaining walls were replaced with stucco in 1966.